-It's a folding, high-diopter glass-lens viewer for the camera's LCD screen, which easily folds flat against the screen, swings down out of the way if you want to use the screen by itself, or can be easily removed with the single screw in the tripod socket.
+It's a folding, high-diopter glass-lens viewer for the camera's screen, which easily folds flat against the screen, swings down out of the way if you want to use the screen by itself, or can be easily removed with the single screw in the tripod socket.
 The hotshoe version is similar, but does not fold flat against the LCD, and is just removed when not used.

 Should I wear my reading glasses to use the ClearViewer?

 Reading glasses are not necessary when using the ClearViewer, as the lens corrects the diopter allowing your eye to focus properly.
 If you wear bifocals or graduated lenses, just use the distant vision part of the glasses for looking through the ClearViewer's lens.

 Questions and answers

 If there's no hood, how is it going to help in bright sun?

 With your eye less than 2 inches (50mm) away from the camera, much of the ambient light is already blocked, or outside of your field of view.
 If glare enters from the side, it's easily blocked with your hand; you can even form a "hood" with your free hand, when needed.
 Your eye sees only the screen, and it adjusts itself to that light.

 The two photos on the right were taken seconds apart, with no change in exposure compensation.
 Notice that in the top photo, with the background affecting the camera (as it does your eye), the screen looks very dark.
 Simply moving the second camera closer, in the bottom photo, fills the field of view with the camera screen, so it exposes properly and you can see the image.